Keeping the Commandments Brings Lasting Joy, President Nelson Tells Floridian Saints

-He gave the congregation a promise and a blessing, noting that as they accept the invitation to “go therefore and make disciples of all the nations” (Mark 16:15), they will feel the comfort and assurance that comes from knowing Heavenly Father recognizes and blesses efforts and sacrifices.
+He gave the congregation a promise and a blessing, noting that as they accept the invitation to “go therefore and make disciples of all the nations” (see Matthew 28:19), they will feel the comfort and assurance that comes from knowing Heavenly Father recognizes and blesses efforts and sacrifices.
 “He knows you.
 He loves you.
 He will be with you.”

 “It is the message of God’s love to you and me, His children, that will uphold us throughout the valleys and mountains of our lives and that will exalt us in the world to come.”

 Safety, Peace, and Joy

 Elder Bowen said consistently heeding the counsel of God’s chosen servants will bring safety, peace, and joy in a turbulent and ever-changing world.

 “I pray that each of us will take the opportunity, each time a new leader is called to serve us in any capacity, to put in the spiritual work necessary and take that name to the Lord personally, receiving a personal confirmation through the same source who called that person,” he said.
 “You can know for yourself that your leaders—from the prophet to those in your ward—truly are called of God.
 You are entitled to that personal revelation.
 Seeking it will change the way you sustain them. . . .

 “I testify that Russell M. Nelson is God’s prophet on the earth today.”

 Sister Bowen said the fruits of The Church of Jesus Christ of Latter-day Saints give evidence that Joseph Smith is a prophet of God.